candi-date-xyz/candi-date/README.md

 <!--
 ![GitHub contributors (via allcontributors.org)](https://img.shields.io/github/all-contributors/elasticdotventures/candydated0txyz/main)
 -->

-## 🤓 Technical Detail
+# 🤓 Technical Detail & FAQ

+## 👋 Dear Recruitsers
+Dear Recruiters, I will pay you in crypto-currency to answer these questions and screen these emails better.
+The job descriptions I see are retarded with a higher degree of word precision and with less repetition (the answers don't change, so this does a better job screening, asynchronously via chat).
+The follow up with the person offering the job is too cumbersome, the whole process is very poor.

+ Where companies and employees can upload their encrypted profiles, link their organizational accounts, and have bi-directional robots converstationally take turns in successive-rounds finding and eliminating candidates until a position is filled.

+Don't worry, it's easy to use because everybody starts with 1,000 free tokens sponsored by "Candy Date" Crypto Coin co. a command line driven "cli" / interactive menu driven/run on your own machine.

+You can power the system and generate coins by joining and it is mostly explained below.

+Candꭵ.ⅆa𝕥e is a conversational AI that simplifies the review & processing of both job advertisements and CVs.

 ### 👋 Hi from Melvin
-🤓 "Melvin" (the nerd emoji) represents technical specifications that may not be relevant or difficult to understand outside of knowledge in a specific field.
-For people in the field these specifications are important.
-If you see a nerd emoji and you don't understand it that's probably fine and not super important.
+🤓 "Melvin" (the nerd emoji) is for technical specification hints/background.
+Melvins can be difficult to understand for some non-experts.
+For experts in the AI & blockchain field these specifications are very important because they remove ambiguity.
+If you see a Melvin and you don't understand what it's saying, thats fine - it's probably not important and you can skip it.

 The Candy date system is designed to introduce new skills to the user to play the game as part of an interactive find-hire-work humorously named Errs (produced like Errors)

-### 🤓 Candy Date is built on the Vegemight Stack
+### 🤓 Candy Date and the Vegemight Stack
-🙏 Candy Date will take the good ideas from my earlier work \_b00t\_ but will incorporate RUST Cargo, WASM and deno (all were absent from \_b00t\_) called the Vegemight Stack (as opposed to the JAM stack, which also goes on toast).
+🙏 Candy Date will recycle the good ideas from my earlier work \_b00t\_ but will incorporate RUST Cargo, WASM and deno (all were absent from \_b00t\_) called the Vegemight Stack (as opposed to the JAM stack, which also goes on toast).
 Vegemite is a popular Australian breakfast spread, that is illegal to import to the US.
 The Vegemight stack was designed in Australia.
+The naming convention also removes the mandarin pinyin in favor of all shorthand emoji.

-### 🤓 What is the Vegemight Stack>
+### 🤓 What is the VegeMight Stack (VMS)?
-Vegemight is intended to provide simplification of complex 'highly-technical' machine-learning stacks device-deployable multi-os build & packaging system using WASM (web assembler) which allows polyglot coding between Rust, TypeScript, Python and C++ (at least these) and a full build of Linux & OCI containers running the deno serverless engine.
+VegeMight Stack (VMS) is intended to provide simplification of complex 'highly-technical' machine-learning stacks device-deployable multi-os build & packaging system using WASM (web assembler) which allows polyglot coding between Rust, TypeScript, Python and C++ (at least these) and a full build of Linux & OCI containers running the deno serverless engine.
 If any of the information I just said made sense to you then you *might* be qualified to read the [techstack.md]()

 ### 🤓 What is/was \_b00t\_
 Vegemight is a refactor of the good ideas from [http://github.com/elasticdotventures/\_b00t\_]() into Candꭵ.ⅆa𝕥e(®️®️) v0.0.1 using cargo - second attempt at a universal installer for less/least technical people.
 But this is mostly intended for technical recruiting initially.

-## 🤓 How much will a Candy Date cost?
+### 🤓 How much crypto-currency will a Candy Date cost?
-Neglible real dollar amounts.
-Freemium, lots of coins getting dropped.
+Neglible real dollar amounts, pennies or less.
+It's Freemium business model with lots of coins getting dropped.
 The system will be very efficient, especially ETH2 post merge, the fees will be very low, and the candidates are pre-screened.
 While there is crypto-currency, the idea is to keep the fees very low and the crypto is a way to reward individuals for successfully completing steps.
 Maybe the crypto will be working someday, but that isn't why people are playing the game.
 It will take probably 6-10 weeks to build the prototype system, or something that resembles a prototype?
 It's unknown how long it will take to get connections to networks & exchanges setup.

 ## Present obstacles
 ```